trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/stop-lookup.md

 {{% /note %}}

-An example is Slussen, which contains one area for buses and one area for metro traffic.
+One example of a rikshållplats is Slussen, which contains one area for buses and one area for metro traffic.
 Both are included when looking up slussen by its area id, and each departure can be linked to one of these stops.
-The trafiklab realtime APIs take the id of a rikshållplats or meta-stop, **not** the id of underlying stops!
+The Trafiklab realtime APIs take the id of a rikshållplats or meta-stop, **not** the id of underlying stops!
-In this example, the area (as named in gtfs), represent the National Stop Group you will recieve in the response.
+In this example, the area (as named in gtfs), represent the National Stop Group (rikshållplats) you will receive in the response.

 ![2025-04-03-trafiklab-api-stop-hierarchy.png](/media/2025/04/2025-04-03-trafiklab-api-stop-hierarchy.png)